 13. Disregaurding Safety

-National Parks can be gorgeous places to visit but at the same place is a wild locations too.
+National Parks can be gorgeous places to visit but at the same place is a wild location too.
 It is noted that many people also die while camping because they don’t focus on safety measures.
-These include checking the weather before heading towards the park, mistreating or messing with the wildlife, and risky high altitude selfies which can be cautious.
+These include checking the weather before heading towards the park, mistreating or messing with the wildlife, and risky high-altitude selfies which can be cautious.

 While visiting a National Park, make sure to avoid the common mistakes mentioned above for a smoother and more memorable experience.
 Which of these national parks are you planning to visit?